kbase/narrative/docs/developer/upload_config.md

                 }
             }
         },
-        "url_mapping" : {                         # the url_mapping to give to the Transform service
+        "url_mapping" : {                         # the url_mappings to give to the Transform service
             "Genbank.Genome" : {                  # one of the types to set a URL for
                 "type" : "shock",                 # type of 'param' for the URL (prefixes with Shock URL here) "param" : "gbkFile",              # method spec param to use for the URL suffix